tobiohlala/describe/README.md

 # describe
 query word definitions from Oxford Dictionaries API

+## Description

+a small shell script for quickly looking up a words meaning, synonyms or antonyms from the console.

 ## Installation

 In order to make the script work you first have to register a (free) developer account at [Oxford Dictionaries](https://developer.oxforddictionaries.com/) to obtain an APP ID and APP KEY.